kasdali/pbila/README.md

 # Limitations

-* The API call (`GetGroupsAsAdmin`) you must specicy a limitation parametre (`$top={$top}`) and the limitation is 5000.
-In case you have more than 5K Workspaces you'll be stuck ! in case you have several Premium capacity, then you can filter per capacity.
-So, lucky you are:).
+* In the API call (`GetGroupsAsAdmin`) you must specify a limitation parametre of 5000 maximum (`$top={$top}`).
+If you have more than 5K Workspaces you'll be stuck !
+In case you have several Premium capacity, then you can create a loop using each capacity as a filter.
-* The API call (`Refreshables`) wil fetch only the data about the last refresh.
-In case your dataset refreshing several times per day, you'll get only the last status.
+* The API call (`Refreshables`) will only fetch the data of the last refresh.
+In case your dataset refreshes several times, you'll only get the last status.
-* There is an API (`Get Refresh History`) allows you to get the history refresh.
-But, you need to be part of each workspace.
+* There is an API (`Get Refresh History`) that allows you to get the history refresh, but you need to be part of each workspace.
-* No API as admin to extract the information about the APP.
+* There is No API to extract the information about the APP at the organisation level.

 # Versions
 * 1.0.0